 SOME ITEMS A NOTARY MAY NOT DO * Just seal and sign * Notarize a birth certificate or any other vital public record * Help prepare documents * Help with immigration * Notarize an incomplete document * Select the type of notarization * Notarize for an absent signer (unless a Subscribing Witness) * Notarize patents or copyrights * Inspect only the signature page * Not attach a certificate, if applicable * Certify a translation * Notarize without ID * Certify an object or event * Falsify a date * Use an interpreter * Notarize a will for probate unless directed by an attorney.

-I provide monthly signings at no charge for nursing home or mature adult residents.
-Please contact us to sign up your residency, as time slots are on a first come first serve basis.
+I provide monthly signings at no charge for medical facilities.
+Please use the contact us page to sign up your residency, as time slots are on a first come first serve basis.